giorgioberardini1/kd-tree-and-pca/README.md

  - NASM (www.nasm.us)
  - GCC (gcc.gnu.org)

-for example on Ubuntu you can type
+for example on Ubuntu you can type:

 ```
  sudo apt-get install nasm